 Check in Hotel Residence Mahmoud 3* at Hammamet.
 Dinner and overnight .

 DAY 3: HAMMAMET /TAKROUNA/ SOUSSE / EL JEM

 Departure to Takrouna, the small village in the Tunisian Sahel region Its location, on the top of a rock is very impressive and the views from there are superb the Mediterranean Sea on the east and Zaghouan Mountains on the west.
 We continue until we reach the coastal town .
 It is easy to see why Sousse has become a favourite tourist destination.
 It has a good climate that makes it popular spot for relaxation, a beautiful medina, hotels of all classes, good restaurants, a stunning beach and many options for enjoying day-trips.
 Drive to El Jem where you’ll discover one of the best preserved and largest in the entire Roman empire, the amphitheatre of El Jem is a major symbol of the height of Roman Africa, which added its own particular touch to Roman culture.
 It is also a prime example of the best of Roman architecture, and sheds valuable light on those moments of collective madness that constituted the Roman games.

-Check in at the guest house Dar Ammar in El Jem village .
+Check in at hotel Julius 3* in El Jem village .
 Dinner and overnight

 DAY 4: EL JEM / KAIROUAN/ MATMATA